-Check that the /usr/openv/netbackup/logs/user\ops directory tree has 777 permissions.
+Check that the /usr/openv/netbackup/logs/user ops directory tree has 777 permissions.
 The items in this directory need to be accessible for the applications to operate correctly.

-About configuring a backup policy for a DB2 database
+About configuring a backup policy for DB2

 A backup policy for a database defines the backup criteria for a specific group of one or more clients.